 Universal Chinese Greens

-Part 2 – Braising
+Part 1 – Stir-Frying

 – Spice – white pepper and Sichuan pepper are classic additions to any number of Chinese dishes.
 I particularly like the numbing, lemony-pine taste that Sichuan peppercorns contribute to a dish.
 Five-spice powder is another excellent ingredient, but use it judiciously, as a little goes a very long way.
-This recipe uses star anise, but only two small blades from an entire star anise pod.
-More than that and you’re likely to have a hard timing noticing anything but the anise flavour.

 – Soy alternatives – there are several soy-based sauces that pack a lot of flavour, including oyster sauce and hoisin sauce.
 Both are excellent, but be especially careful with hoisin sauce as too much of it can make a dish overly sweet.
 Consider replacing a portion of the soy sauce, rather than all of it.
-Oyster sauce in particular is a very popular sauce for braising methods.

 Recent Chinese Recipes